 At recent general meetings, environmental and social resolutions received more support each year, reflecting the interest of the shareholders regarding these issues.
-For example, resolutions at 2015 general meetings asking companies to publish reports on their political contributions were approved by close to 30% of votes on average.
+For example, resolutions at 2016 general meetings asking companies to publish reports on their political contributions were approved by close to 22% of votes on average.

-The environmental resolutions were also well received by the shareholders.
+The environmental resolutions were also well received by the shareholders and received much more support than last year.
 Among them, the resolutions regarding climate change were the most frequent.
-Resolutions asking companies to publish greenhouse gas emissions reduction targets received 23% support.
-Those asking boards to publish a sustainability report received an average of 28% affirmative votes.
+In particular, resolutions asking companies to take measures to mitigate climate change or reduce their greenhouse gas emissions received 26% support on average in 2016, even exceeding 40% in certain cases.
+The resolutions asking boards to publish a sustainability report were also well received, with an average of 23% affirmative votes and scores reaching 40% in some companies.